daniellee70/my_blog/content/consulting.md

 **Testimonials**

-Rich Grogan (Executive Director at the Northern Border Regional Commission)
+Rich Grogan (Executive Director at Northern Border Regional Commission)

 > "I've worked with Daniel in several capacities,
 > including as a Board member, and now through his essential statistical